httpwg/http2-spec/draft.md

 but potentially communication options for that protocol.

-Practically speaking, clients using an alternate service will change the host, port and protocol that they are using to fetch resources, but these changes are not propagated to the application that is using HTTP; from that standpoint, the URI being accessed and all information derived from it (scheme, host, port) are the same as before.
+Practically speaking, clients using an alternate service will change the host, port and protocol that they are using to fetch resources, but these changes MUST NOT be propagated to the application that is using HTTP; from that standpoint, the URI being accessed and all information derived from it (scheme, host, port) are the same as before.

 Importantly, this includes the security context of the connection; by default, the alternate server will need to present a certificate for the origin's host